New England Patriots vs. Miami Dolphins NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Dolphins stats and trends

-- In Miami's 16 games this year, it has nine wins against the spread.
+- Miami has nine wins against the spread in 16 games this season.

-- The Dolphins have been underdogs by 6.5 points or more three times this season and covered the spread once.
+- The Dolphins have covered the spread once this year when underdogs by 6.5 points or more (in three chances).

-- Miami's games this year have gone over the point total six times in 16 opportunities (37.5%).
+- Miami has eclipsed the over/under in 37.5% of its opportunities this season (six times over 16 games with a set point total).

-- Miami is 5-2 against the spread and 4-3 overall when the team totals over 311.6 yards.
+- Miami is 5-2 against the spread and 4-3 overall when the team piles up more than 311.6 yards.

 - This season the Dolphins have 26 turnovers, four fewer than the Patriots have takeaways (30).